spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/orders/managing-merchant-orders.md

    The page refreshes to show the updated merchant order state.

 **Tips & tricks**
-<br>You can filter the existing merchant orders by:
+<br>You can filter the existing merchant orders by the following:
 * Creation date
 * Stores where the order belongs
 * Merchant order states